bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 | **7 Elements**  | 2.0              | 1 in 487.8 Million |
 | **8 Elements**  | 2.0              | 1 in 487.8 Million |

 __Most of these discoveries are not sorting algorithms__.
-Most of these 'discoveries' generalize into a few different types of errors:

-1. Identity errors
-  - Programs don't actually sort, they just leave 'sorted' data in the registers.
-2. Pattern-specific manipulation
-  - These programs only work on the original `[8,3,6,1,7,2,5,4]` test pattern
-3. Coincidental consecutive placement
-  - Programs that overwrite the registers with random consecutive numbers
-  - An output of `[225,226,227,228,229,230]` is not derived from the `[8,3,6,1,7,2,5,4]` test pattern
+Most of these 'discoveries' generalize into a few different types of errors.
+These include identity errors, or programs don't actually sort, they just leave 'sorted' data in the registers.
+Also, pattern-specific manipulation were found.
+These errors only work on the original `[8,3,6,1,7,2,5,4]` test pattern.
+Finally, coincidental consecutive placement was found in the first pass over the data.
+These programs overwrite the registers with random consecutive numbers.
+For example, an output of `[225,226,227,228,229,230]` is not derived from the `[8,3,6,1,7,2,5,4]` test pattern.

 To find a true sorting algorithm in random data, the fastest approach is to first gather hundreds of programs that __could__ sort, and then test all of those programs with different test data.
 Whatever falls out after that process is an excellent candidate for decompilation.
 This requires another test script, `rom_generalization_tester.py`; this script is [available in the Github repo](https://github.com/bbenchoff/Babelscope/blob/main/rom_generalization_tester.py).
 This script uses the same CUDA emulator as the 'discovery' scripts, but it modifies the V0 through V7 registers to test different patterns.
 The ROM generalizer tests eight patterns: